Healing From God

 Paul was another apostle who knew how important it was for people to have faith in order to be healed.
 While preaching in Lystra he saw a man who was born crippled.
 The man was so caught up in what Paul was preaching that Paul could see that the man had faith to be healed.
 "And in Lystra a certain man without strength in his feet was sitting, a cripple from his mother's womb, who had never walked.
 This man heard Paul speaking.
 Paul, observing him intently and seeing that he had faith to be healed, said with a loud voice, 'Stand up straight on your feet!'
-And he leaped and walked (Acts 14:8-10)."
+And he leaped and walked (Acts 14:8-10)."back to the top

 According the Bible, you can be healed.
 However, one of the first things you must learn is that healing actually comes through God's word.
 Psalms 107:20 says, "He sent His word and healed them, and delivered them from their destructions."
 Proverbs 4:20-22 also says, "My son, give attention to my words; Incline your ear to my sayings.
 Do not let them depart from your eyes; keep them in the midst of your heart; for they are life to those who find them, and health to all their flesh."